xXHunterRaiXx/countries-api-project-may-2025/version-2/README.md

 ## 👋 Welcome!

-Your challenge is to build a website with React.js that pulls country data from the [REST Countries API](https://restcountries.com) and displays it like the designs.
+Version 2 builds on the Version 1 of the Countries API app by saving data in the browser using Local Storage.
+Your application will remember the user's Form data, Saved Countries, and how many times each country has been viewed.
+By storing persistent data, your app will become more personal, dynamic, and interactive.

 ## 🎯 Requirements for Version 1

-In Version 2, your challenge is to build on top of Version 1 by storing data locally in the browser using Local Storage.

 Include functionality in your Countries API project that saves the following data to local storage: